 · What have you done to try to appease the guilt and make it alright?
 Did that work?

 · Have you sought God, repented, and found Him and His mercy?
 He told Solomon about it in the Old Testament and made it a reality for all humankind with the death of His Son, Jesus, in the New Testament.

 God’s Certain Judgment (reprise)

-Amos prophesied to the Israelites several times up to this point about God’s judgment of them for their sins.
+Amos prophesied to the Israelites several times about God’s judgment of them for their sins.
 In Amos 3:12, 4:2-3, and 5:5, Amos said the people of the northern kingdom of Israel would go into captivity.
 Lest the Israelites not believe him as they did not believe the other prophets who proclaimed God’s word to them, he said it would certainly come because God swore by His own name (Amos 5:8).
 With Amos 5:27, Amos again spoke God’s word of judgment on the Israelites.
 He said in verse twenty-seven,

 27 “‘Therefore, I will make you go into exile beyond Damascus,’ says the LORD, whose name is the God of hosts.”
 [NASB]